Leadership Network member championing cultural diversity

 Leadership Network member Latu Clark describes her cultural identity as a superpower she leans into and encourages others to embrace their own.
 Latu grew up in Fiji where she attended a Chinese school and developed an appreciation and curiosity for other cultures.

-Growing up in the Pacific capital Latu was a pupil at a local Chinese school – her parents sent her there as it had a reputation for academic excellence, something they put a high value on for Latu and her siblings.
+Growing up in the Fijian capital, Suva, Latu Clark was enrolled at a local Chinese school – her parents sent her there as it had a reputation for academic excellence, something they put a high value on for Latu and her siblings.

-Latu reckons the island nation’s culutral diversity is probably less obvious to a visitor on a fly-in, fly-out resort holiday.
+When most Kiwis think of Fiji, they usually think of coral reefs, clear lagoons, and palm trees.
+Latu reckons the island nation’s cultural diversity is probably less obvious to a visitor on a fly-in, fly-out resort holiday.

 But it had a lasting impact on her: “There’s long been Chinese communities and Indian communities...When we went to school, there weren’t just Fijian children, there were children from all sorts of backgrounds.
 I think that was really good for us to be exposed to so many different cultures from a really young age.”

-So, back to learning traditional Chinese dance as a highschool student – it came naturally to Latu, the daughter of a Tongan mum and a Pakeha dad.
+It was as a high school student that she learned traditional Chinese dance – it came naturally to Latu, the daughter of a Tongan mum and a Pakeha dad.

 “We’d learn these dances and we'd get to perform them at significant events like Chinese New Year or if we were having a special assembly at school.